Memetic Surveillance of Black Women

 Ambient Surveillance is when a group or individual watches the online expressions and behavioral patterns of a particular identity group, such as Black women, and attempts to imitate, stereotype, or trivialize it to turn them into meme fodder.
 Ambient Surveillance can result from so-called "cringe watching" or "hate watching," wherein people observe groups of people they don't like in order to mock them.

-- Ambient surveillance results in the proliferation of stereotypes, racism, sexism, classism or other forms of hate prejudice in an attempt to impersonate historically marginalized individuals.
+- Ambient surveillance results in the proliferation of stereotypes, racism, sexism, classism or other forms of hate in an attempt to impersonate historically marginalized individuals.

 Historical Patterns of Surveillance